 Image: Cal Poly students monitor a well on campus with Dr. Bwalya Malama.
 This class is one of many instances of the university's signature Learn by Doing pedagogy.

 During the last cycle of review, Cal Poly conducted a thematic self-study built around the major theme of “Our Polytechnic Identity in the 21st Century.”
 Three sub-themes — “Learn by Doing,” “The Teacher-Scholar Model,” and “Integration and Student Learning” — were intended to represent critical aspects of that identity.
 The exploration of these themes by working groups resulted in a number of specific action items, many of which have been achieved, and also in a number of key policies approved by the Academic Senate.
 Cal Poly's identity as a comprehensive polytechnic university was also significantly affirmed.

-Since the time of Cal Poly's 2012 self-study, WSCUC developed a more streamlined approach called the Thematic Pathway for Reaffirmation (TPR) that allows institutions to focus on the themes that are important to them in a more abbreviated process.
+Since the time of Cal Poly's 2012 reaffirmation, WSCUC developed a more streamlined approach called the Thematic Pathway for Reaffirmation (TPR) that allows institutions to focus on the themes that are important to them in a more abbreviated process.
 WSCUC approved a select group of high-performing schools to participate; Cal Poly is one of them.

 The TPR only requires one visit by the accreditation team to the university, without the necessity of the off-site review.
 It also reduces the size of the self-study from nine sections to four, which results in a 40-60 page report.
-This report will include an introduction, a compliance section, the thematic essays, and a conclusion.
+This report includes an introduction, a compliance section, thematic essays, and a conclusion.

 Selecting a Theme

 WSCUC encourages institutions to be creative, to build on processes already in place, and to focus on a limited number of key issues that can be addressed in depth.
 This process is intended to promote significant engagement and improvement among faculty, staff, and administrators.
-Cal Poly's theme will establish a framework for connecting its mission and priorities with the WSCUC Core Commitments, Standards of Accreditation, and Criteria for Review.
+Cal Poly's theme establishes a framework for connecting its mission and priorities with the WSCUC Core Commitments, Standards of Accreditation, and Criteria for Review.
 This information, as detailed in the WSCUC Handbook, can be found here.